 Shorthorn genetics have subsequently been used in the development of over 40 breeds across the world.
 It is a breed that is certainly gaining in popularity here in Ireland.
 In the USA and Canada Dairy Shorthorn cattle are referred to as the Milking Shorthorn.

-Shorthorn cattle characteristics
+Dairy Shorthorn cattle - Characteristics

-Shorthorn cows have a good temperament and are easy to milk.
+Dairy Shorthorn cows have a good temperament and are easy to milk.
 Milk yields can be high (around 8,000 kg per lactation) and with a good protein ratio.
 Another plus is their longevity.
 Some cows produce 5 lactations in their lifetime.

 When used in beef production, the Shorthorn gain weight efficiently and are suitable for low-input systems.
-Animals finish quite early and the beef is well marbled adding to the tenderness of the meat.
+Animals finish quite early and the beef is well marbled adding to the tenderness and quality of the meat.
 Average carcass yields are around 60%.